ng-bolivia/hoverboard/data/posts/call-4-speakers.md

   <li>Unique networking.
 Being a speaker means you’ll have unique chances to network with other speakers - the best experts in the industry.</li>
 </ul>

-<h2> Themes and topics – what do we expect? </h2>
+<h2> Suggested topics for the conference</h2>

-This year we ask us community about interests for ng Bolivia 2019 for you can choose the correct propose.
+This year we asked our community about interests for NG Bolivia 2019 and these are the results:

 <div style="display:flex; margin-top:10px;">
   <div>